ozguloguz/challenges/README.md

     Your first task is to improve the existing elevator management algorithm to achieve the following goals:

         1. Decrease the average amount of time people has to wait for the elevator.
+		2. Decrease the average amount of extra time people has to spend to reach their target floors.
         2. Decrease the total energy expenditure of the elevator.

     You have been given the following facts: